- Borrow & Request

 The Valley Library is situated in the heart of the OSU main campus and offers a variety of individual and collaborative study spaces carefully designed to meet the needs of students.
-The library is open 24/5 during fall, winter and spring terms and has reduced hours during summer term.
+When there's not a pandemic, the library is open 24/5 during fall, winter and spring terms and has reduced hours during summer term.

 The Valley Library is consistently voted by students as the Best Place to Study on Campus.
 Study spaces can be found on all six floors, and group study rooms and research rooms are available for reservation.
 The 6th floor is designated as a quiet area and the first floor is designated as the silent area.

 The Learning Commons includes large tables with comfy chairs, whiteboards and collaborative workstations equipped with monitors.
 Patrons can use one of 100+ computers (both Macs and Windows OS) to search research databases and journals, access email and the web, and use productivity software.
 The Student Multimedia Services desk provides multimedia support, equipment loans, and printing of posters and theses.